 Your best bet is to track profitability over time.
 It’s fine to start with a small set of reports, but run them at regular intervals (e.g., monthly, quarterly, etc.).
 Then, as your business grows, you can add additional reports, hopefully gaining more knowledge to improve your business in the future.
 You can even hire a professional to run these calculations for you and help you analyze the best way to react to the results you discover.

 Finally, remember that your company’s profitability isn’t the only figure you should be tracking as a small business owner.
 It’s also wise to monitor your business credit scores.
-Nav makes it easy to keep an eye on your business credit reports and scores.
+Nav makes it easy to keep an eye on your business credit reports and scores or find the right business credit cards for you.
 You can access both for free when you register for a Nav account.